 The penultimate track ‘Extraordinary Dinner Party’ takes place after the relationship has ended, Dreyer’s character is left alone in the house, and the silence that his partner had always longed for has encompassed the neighbourhood.
 The emptiness brings up a series of memories for Dreyer’s character and he reflects on his refusal to move on with his life, leading onto the final track, one that rings most powerful and daunting: ‘Objects in Space’.
 This track is depressive, Dreyer’s character finally packing away all the objects of the house.
 The song radiates an existential aura surrounding our place in the universe, about how when these objects are gone, they lose all meaning.
 When Dreyer’s character dies, all these meaningful objects that bring up memories of his life and his wife will no longer hold significance to anyone.
 It’s a fitting conclusion to the album, solemn and final.
 The relationship is over and he’s moving on, albeit after a long time of difficulty and resistance.
 As someone who is constantly reflecting on my own history and pathway in this life, this album holds a very special place.
 I keep trinkets and objects relating to friends I lost long ago, whether through arguments or through just falling apart, despite these little objects being meaningless to everyone else, I keep them because they remind me of my place in this life and the experiences that have brought me to where I am now.

 The mnemonic power objects possess is a universal experience, as is the experience of obsessively reflecting on the past and our significance within this history, which is why I believe Rooms of the House has potential to be an album universally appealing to all – it revels in the everyday motions and how it brings us closer to those we love, but the longing for something extraordinary has the potential to tear people apart – but that’s not always a negative thing.
 While Dreyer’s character has issues in moving on, as all of us do, it was ultimately the best thing for these people as they wanted different things.
-Within the objects we possess we still carry the memories of those we loved and lost, those memories are undeniable, but it’s important to be able to recognise these as a past stage in our timeline, build from the memories and the objects to greater appreciate the live you have after the end
+Within the objects we possess we still carry the memories of those we loved and lost, those memories are undeniable, but it’s important to be able to recognise these as a past stage in our timeline, build from the memories and the objects to greater appreciate the life you have after the end

 Rooms of the House is available now via Big Scary Monsters